Here’s a look at Ebola, a virus with a high fatality rate that was first identified in Africa in 1976.

 March 29, 2016 - The WHO director-general lifts the Public Health Emergency of International Concern related to the 2014-2016 Ebola outbreak in West Africa.

 *Includes information about Ebola and other outbreaks resulting in more than 100 deaths or special cases.

 1976 - First recognition of the EBOV disease is in Zaire (now Democratic Republic of the Congo).
 The outbreak has 318 reported human cases, leading to 280 deaths.
 An SUDV outbreak also occurs in Sudan (now South Sudan), which incurs 284 cases and 151 deaths.

-1995 - An outbreak in Democratic Republic of the Congo (formerly Zaire) leads to 315 reported cases and at least 250 deaths.
+1995 - An outbreak in the Democratic Republic of the Congo (DRC) leads to 315 reported cases and at least 250 deaths.

 2000-2001 - A Ugandan outbreak (SUDV) results in 425 human cases and 224 deaths.

 December 2002-April 2003 - An EBOV outbreak in ROC results in 143 reported cases and 128 deaths.

 2007 - An EBOV outbreak occurs in the DRC, 187 of the 264 cases reported result in death.
 In late 2007, an outbreak in Uganda leads to 37 deaths, with 149 cases reported in total.

 September 30, 2014 - Dr. Thomas Frieden, director of the CDC, announces the first diagnosed case of Ebola in the United States.
 The person has been hospitalized and isolated at Texas Health Presbyterian Hospital in Dallas since September 28.

 July 31, 2015 - The CDC announces that a newly developed Ebola vaccine is “highly effective” and could help prevent its spread in the current and future outbreaks.